 Adulticiding/ Fogging on private property will be based on need rather than want.
 Requests for fogging will result in trap placement on/around the property and or adjacent lots.
 We use numbers collected from our traps to determine the level of infestation.
 If the trap(s) counts meet or exceeded the thresholds set by the District (50 or more Aedes spp. and/or 5 or more (Vector) Culex ssp.) supplemental treatment options will be considered.
 If traps indicate that current fogging routes are sufficiently abating mosquitoes no supplemental treatment will occur.
 All of our actions have to be justified to the EPA and the Idaho Department of Agriculture.
 So we will not break the law because one "feels" like were not doing enough.
 The public served by the District need and deserve an agency whose commitment to pursuing public interest outweighs any competing personal or political considerations

-Budget Hearing for FY-2022 is Tuesday August 10th, 2021 before the start of the regular scheduled meeting.
+Budget Hearing Date for FY-2024 is Wednesday August 2nd, 2023 before the start of the regular scheduled meeting(5 PM).

 PUBLIC NOTICE 2023 MOSQUITO CONTROL PROGRAM